C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Polymers.md

 **GEMD** [https://citrineinformatics.github.io/gemd-docs/](https://citrineinformatics.github.io/gemd-docs/)

 GEMD is a schema developed by [Citrine Informatics](https://citrine.io/) to model materials and associated data.
 GEMD stands for Graphical Expression of Materials Data.
-The schema was designed around a data objects making well suited for large database projects.
+The schema was designed around data objects making it well suited for large database projects.